 Flood Warning in Effect: Stay Safe Around Water

-North Bay District (includes Nipissing First Nation)
+North Bay District (including Nipissing First Nation)

-In effect until Tuesday, April 21, 2026 at 4:00 p.m.
+In effect until Wednesday, April 22, 2026 at 4:00 p.m.

 The Ministry of Natural Resources – North Bay District has issued a Flood Warning.
 This means that flooding is imminent or occurring for residents in the southern areas of the Sturgeon and Upper Ottawa Watersheds.